-Projects will be allocated by mid-November 2021.
-We will try to ensure that every student is assigned one of the five projects they selected.
-In the past, about 40% of students were given their first choice.
+Projects will be allocated by mid November 2022.
+We will try to ensure that every student is allocated one of the five projects they selected.
+In the past, about 40% of students can be given their first choice.
 Most other students will receive their second or third choice.